ARM-software/psa-api/doc/crypto-driver/psa-driver-interface.rst

 To destroy a key, the core calls the driver's ``"destroy_key"`` entry point.

 Note that the key allocation and destruction entry points must not rely solely on the key identifier in the key attributes to identify a key.
-Some implementations of the PSA Cryptography API store keys on behalf of multiple clients, and different clients may use the same key identifier to designate different keys.
+Some implementations of the Crypto API store keys on behalf of multiple clients, and different clients may use the same key identifier to designate different keys.
 The manner in which the core distinguishes keys that have the same identifier but are part of the key namespace for different clients is implementation-dependent and is not accessible to drivers.
 Some typical strategies to allocate an internal key identifier are:

 *   Maintain a set of free slot numbers which is stored either in the secure element or in the driver's persistent storage.
 To allocate a key slot, find a free slot number, mark it as occupied and store the number in the key context.
 When the key is destroyed, mark the slot number as free.
 *   Maintain a monotonic counter with a practically unbounded range in the secure element or in the driver's persistent storage.
 To allocate a key slot, increment the counter and store the current value in the key context.
 Destroying a key does not change the counter.